chinapedia/wikipedia.abstract.en/Page/Geology.md

 When rock units are placed under horizontal compression, they shorten and become thicker.
 Because rock units, other than muds, do not significantly change in volume, this is accomplished in two primary ways: through faulting and folding.
 In the shallow crust, where brittle deformation can occur, thrust faults form, which causes deeper rock to move on top of shallower rock.
 Because deeper rock is often older, as noted by the principle of superposition, this can result in older rocks moving on top of younger ones.
 Movement along faults can result in folding, either because the faults are not planar or because rock layers are dragged along, forming drag folds as slip occurs along the fault.
 Deeper in the Earth, rocks behave plastically and fold instead of faulting.
 These folds can either be those where the material in the center of the fold buckles upwards, creating "antiforms", or where it buckles downwards, creating "synforms".
 If the tops of the rock units within the folds remain pointing upwards, they are called anticlines and synclines, respectively.
 If some of the units in the fold are facing downward, the structure is called an overturned anticline or syncline, and if all of the rock units are overturned or the correct up-direction is unknown, they are simply called by the most general terms, antiforms and synforms.

-Antecline_(PSF).png and a syncline.]]
+and a syncline.]]
 Even higher pressures and temperatures during horizontal shortening can cause both folding and metamorphism of the rocks.
 This metamorphism causes changes in the mineral composition of the rocks; creates a foliation, or planar surface, that is related to mineral growth under stress.
 This can remove signs of the original textures of the rocks, such as bedding in sedimentary rocks, flow features of lavas, and crystal patterns in crystalline rocks.

 Extension causes the rock units as a whole to become longer and thinner.
 This is primarily accomplished through normal faulting and through the ductile stretching and thinning.
 Normal faults drop rock units that are higher below those that are lower.
 This typically results in younger units ending up below older units.
 Stretching of units can result in their thinning.
 In fact, at one location within the Maria Fold and Thrust Belt, the entire sedimentary sequence of the Grand Canyon appears over a length of less than a meter.
 Rocks at the depth to be ductilely stretched are often also metamorphosed.
 These stretched rocks can also pinch into lenses, known as _boudins_, after the French word for "sausage" because of their visual similarity.

 Where rock units slide past one another, strike-slip faults develop in shallow regions, and become shear zones at deeper depths where the rocks deform ductilely.

-Kittatinny_Mountain_Cross_Section.jpg of Kittatinny Mountain.
+of Kittatinny Mountain.
 This cross section shows metamorphic rocks, overlain by younger sediments deposited after the metamorphic event.
 These rock units were later folded and faulted during the uplift of the mountain.]]
 The addition of new rock units, both depositionally and intrusively, often occurs during deformation.
 Faulting and other deformational processes result in the creation of topographic gradients, causing material on the rock unit that is increasing in elevation to be eroded by hillslopes and channels.
 These sediments are deposited on the rock unit that is going down.
 Continual motion along the fault maintains the topographic gradient in spite of the movement of sediment, and continues to create accommodation space for the material to deposit.
 Deformational events are often also associated with volcanism and igneous activity.
 Volcanic ashes and lavas accumulate on the surface, and igneous intrusions enter from below.
 Dikes, long, planar igneous intrusions, enter along cracks, and therefore often form in large numbers in areas that are being actively deformed.
 This can result in the emplacement of dike swarms, such as those that are observable across the Canadian shield, or rings of dikes around the lava tube of a volcano.

 All of these processes do not necessarily occur in a single environment, and do not necessarily occur in a single order.
 The Hawaiian Islands, for example, consist almost entirely of layered basaltic lava flows.
 The sedimentary sequences of the mid-continental United States and the Grand Canyon in the southwestern United States contain almost-undeformed stacks of sedimentary rocks that have remained in place since Cambrian time.
 Other areas are much more geologically complex.
 In the southwestern United States, sedimentary, volcanic, and intrusive rocks have been metamorphosed, faulted, foliated, and folded.
 Even older rocks, such as the Acasta gneiss of the Slave craton in northwestern Canada, the oldest known rock in the world have been metamorphosed to the point where their origin is undiscernable without laboratory analysis.
 In addition, these processes can occur in stages.
 In many places, the Grand Canyon in the southwestern United States being a very visible example, the lower rock units were metamorphosed and deformed, and then deformation ended and the upper, undeformed units were deposited.
 Although any amount of rock emplacement and rock deformation can occur, and they can occur any number of times, these concepts provide a guide to understanding the geological history of an area.

 Methods of geology

-Brunton.JPG, commonly used by geologists for mapping and surveying.]]
+, commonly used by geologists for mapping and surveying.]]

 Geologists use a number of field, laboratory, and numerical modeling methods to decipher Earth history and to understand the processes that occur on and inside the Earth.
 In typical geological investigations, geologists use primary information related to petrology (the study of rocks), stratigraphy (the study of sedimentary layers), and structural geology (the study of positions of rock units and their deformation).
 In many cases, geologists also study modern soils, rivers, landscapes, and glaciers; investigate past and current life and biogeochemical pathways, and use geophysical methods to investigate the subsurface.
 Sub-specialities of geology may distinguish ENDOGENOUS and EXOGENOUS geology.[26]

 Field methods

-USGS_1950s_mapping_field_camp.jpg field mapping camp in the 1950s]] PDA_Mapping.jpgs with GPS and geographic information systems software are often used in geological field work (digital geologic mapping).]]
-Petrified_forest_log_1_md.jpg log in Petrified Forest National Park, Arizona, U.S.A.]]
+field mapping camp in the 1950s]] s with GPS and geographic information systems software are often used in geological field work (digital geologic mapping).]] log in Petrified Forest National Park, Arizona, U.S.A.]]

 Geological field work varies depending on the task at hand.
 Typical fieldwork could consist of: